 Battle of the Festool Jigsaws: Trion vs Carvex

-There’s two main styles to choose from: the Trion 300 or the Carvex 420.
+Are you looking to buy a Festool jigsaw?
+There’s two styles to choose from: the Trion 300 or the Carvex 420.

 After the initial 2-4 letter code, 3 numbers will follow to help you identify the specific model.
 All Trion jigsaws end in 300 and all Carvex jigsaws end in 420.

 |Pendulum cover adjustment in stages:

-The Trion is Festool’s original jigsaw model.
+The Trion 300 is Festool’s original jigsaw model.

 Overall, the Festool Trion 300 is an excellent jigsaw which offers superior power, precision and ergonomics for flexible use in a wide range of applications.
 However, it’s sorely lacking a cordless model.

-The Carvex is Festool’s more modern jigsaw model.
+The Carvex 420 is Festool’s more modern jigsaw model.
 It has all of the same great features as the Trion, with some additional benefits.

 Out of the six Festool jigsaw models, the two electric Carvex models have the lightest weight at only 1.9kg for even greater comfort and control.
-The two bow handle Carvex models also have a wider variable speed range for increased flexibility in applications.
+The two bow-handle Carvex models also have a wider variable speed range for increased flexibility in applications.

 Comparing electric and cordless jigsaws is impossible as both have different benefits over the other.
 So really, it’s down to your personal preference and the environment(s) in which you’ll be working.

 That being said, the Festool Trion 300 is still a great jigsaw.
-If you don’t need the above ‘extras’ and would rather have the integrated function of making mitre cuts and undercuts; then this is the best Festool jigsaw for you!
+If you don’t need the above ‘extras’ and would rather have the integrated function of making mitre cuts and undercuts; then this is the best Festool jigsaw for you.

 Get the latest news, special offers and up-coming events from Kelvin Power Tools delivered direct to your inbox.